-A: Cortisol blocks D1, but not D2, so no T3 can be made inside any cell, except the cells of the Pituitary gland!
+A: Cortisol blocks D1, but not D2, so no T3 can be made inside any cell, except in the Pituitary gland!

-C: D3 also destroys any T3 present in the cell, by taking away one of its iodine atoms, to produce “T2”, which is completely inactive.
+B: Cortisol activates D3, which removes the wrong iodine atom from T4, making “rT3” and also destroys any T3 present in the cell, by removing one of its iodine atoms, producing “T2”, which is completely inactive.

-Thus cortisol removes T3 from all cells except the Pituitary, and all cells “hibernate”(except, of course, the pituitary cells).
+Thus cortisol removes T3 from all cells except the Pituitary.

-The Pituitary doesn’t have the problem, because the It doesn’t have D1 or D3.
+The Pituitary doesn’t have the problem, because it doesn’t have D1 or D3.

 If the doctor did tests to find out the T3 and rT3 level, the situation would be obvious.
 However up to now, doctors are specifically taught not to test for T3 or reverse T3.

 Obviously, blocking T3 is a disaster